|Projects and Partnerships|

-One Farm at a TimeThe Co-op is a founding collaborative partner in the One Farm at a Time program - dedicated to encourage our community to invest in local farms and farmland to ensure sources of local food for generations to come.
+One Farm at a TimeThe Co-op is a founding collaborative partner in One Farm at a Time a program dedicated to raising funds and awareness to save local farms and ensure sources of local food for generations to come.
 Make an online donation here

 Sacramento Cooperative Community FundIn 2001, the Co-op in conjunction with the Twin Pines Cooperative Foundation established the SCCF, an endowment fund from which the Co-op donates the interest earnings to local non-profit and cooperative organizations.
 Click here for more information.

 The Co-op's Food Share Program helps to feed the hungry in the Sacramento area.
 Shoppers' donations (over $1000 each quarter) received at the cash registers are distributed equally among the food programs of four local non-profit organizations, including Loaves & Fishes, Sacramento Food Bank, Salvation Army and Sharing God's Bounty.
 In addition, the Co-op makes donations to these community groups on behalf of Food Share.